2014 Africa Magic Viewers' Choice Awards: Ceremony

 The awards ceremony was held on 8 March 2014 at Expo Hall, Eko Hotels and Suites in Lagos.
 The ceremony was broadcast on television by DStv and GOtv, and hosted by Osas Ighodaro alongside the previous ceremony hosts Vimbai Mutinhiri and IK Osakioduwa.
 There were live performances by Davido, Bez, Waje, and Cobhams Asuquo.

 There are 137 nominations chosen from across 80 productions.
 The highest nominated work was Contract with 9 nominations.
 It was followed by Living Funeral (8), Siri Ya Mtungi and Nairobi Half Life with 7 nominations and Last Flight to Abuja (6).
 Kenyan David Tosh Gitonga's Nairobi Half Life won four awards including Best Cinematographer, Best Art Director, Best Make-Up Artist, and Best Lighting Designer.
-Ghanian film producer Shirley Frimpong-Manso won three awards.
+Ghanaian film producer Shirley Frimpong-Manso won three awards.
 The awards ceremony was sponsored by Amstel Malta and the awards were presented by MultiChoice.
 M-Net's Managing Director for Special Projects, Biola Alabi, presented Best Overall Movie Award alongside NBC's Walter Drenth.